simpulton/eggly-es6/README.md

 npm start
 ```

-## Testing
-To run the tests, run `npm test` or `karma start`.

-Be sure to define your `*.spec.js` files within their corresponding component directory.
-You must name the spec file like so, `[name].spec.js`.
-If you don't want to use the `.spec.js` suffix, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
-`Jasmine` is the testing suite and assertion library used for this project.
-If you would like to change this, see `karma.conf.js`.

 ## Generating Components
 There is a convenient Gulp task called `component` to generate components.
 To do so, simply run `gulp component --name componentName`.